 Typically as the night progresses there is less time spent in Stage 3 Non-REM sleep and more time in REM sleep.

 Nowadays people are naturally sleeping less and unfortunately getting less quality sleep as well.

-Obvious factors such as work-related stress, working night shifts, travelling especially long distances and stimulants such as caffeine and alcohol can impact the quality of sleep that you have.
+Obvious factors like work-related stress, working night shifts, travelling especially long distances and stimulants like caffeine and alcohol can affect the quality of sleep that you have.